IftiM/Collatz_conjecture/README.md

 Total number of steps = 106
 Maximum value reached 9,232

-Interestingly, these pattern seems to be quite common, everytime the function has been run for random consequitive numbers.
+Interestingly, this pattern seems to be quite common everytime the function has been run for random consequtive numbers.

 Iftikhar Mustafa.